-Crippled walls originate from the “crippled zone” since it is the most fragile link in times of seismic event.
+Crippled walls originate from the “crippled zone” since it is the most fragile link in times of seismic events.
 For this, earlier it was thought that houses must have a space so it gets crushed to protect the rest of the property from being damaged.
-It is obviously the first section of the home with direct contact of soil so it is the fundamental element in building the frame of the house
+It is obviously the first section of the home with direct contact with the soil so it is the fundamental element in building the frame of the house

 to the street level, causing the property to slide off its foundation.
 So, the amount of risk calculated made its usage lesser with years ahead.

-Although it is quite commendable, how it takes such imagination to construct a house on a slope of the hilly area but crippled walls have the ability to cause vast issues depending on whether they are retrofitted and anchored precisely.
+Although it is quite commendable, how it takes much imagination to construct a house on a slope of a hilly area crippled walls have the ability to cause vast issues depending on whether they are retrofitted and anchored precisely.

 Problems of a Cripple Wall